 Felix’s other great passion are the popular films made in Britain during the forties and early fifties.
 He has collected artifacts from the sets of these films for many years and proudly owns such things as the ventriloquist’s dummy from the 1945 Ealing Studio’s film ‘Dead of Night’ and much of the scenery from the 1947 film ‘Hue & Cry’.

 Now retired, he is a well known figure around his Camberwell home.
-Out walking his dogs or having a coffee in the local cafes he meets a lot of local people, particularly the artists working in the areas many studios.
+Out walking his dogs or having a coffee in the cafes he meets a lot of local people, particularly artists working in the areas many studios.

 Some of the artists featured are Nina Mankin, Lesley Hilling, and Duncan McAfee.